dbgate/dbgate/README.md

     * Backend - NodeJs, ExpressJs, socket.io, database connection drivers
     * JavaScript + TypeScript
     * App - electron
-* Platform independent - will run as web application in single docker container on server, or as application using Electron platform on Linux, Windows and Mac
+* Platform independent - runs as web application in single docker container on server, or as application using Electron platform on Linux, Windows and Mac

 <!-- ## Plugins
 Plugins are standard NPM packages published on [npmjs.com](https://www.npmjs.com).